≡ Menu

 Convertible term life insurance is a good option for people who want the flexibility and affordability of a term life insurance policy but are concerned about the possibility of being declined for a permanent policy in the future due to changes in their health or other circumstances.

-Term life insurance is a type of life insurance that provides coverage for a specific period of time, or “term,” such as 10, 20, or 30 years, with some companies offering up to 40 year term life insurance.
+Term life insurance is a type of life insurance that provides coverage for a specific period, or “term,” such as 10, 20, or 30 years, with some companies offering up to 40-year term life insurance.

-It is generally less expensive than permanent life insurance, but it does not provide coverage beyond the specified term.
+It is generally less expensive than permanent life insurance but does not provide coverage beyond the specified term.
 If the policyholder outlived the term, they would need to reapply for coverage, potentially at a higher premium rate due to their age or changes in their health.

-Convertible term life insurance allows the policyholder to convert their term life insurance policy to a permanent policy, such as whole life or universal life insurance, without having to go through the underwriting process again.
+Convertible term life insurance allows the policyholder to convert their term life insurance policy to a permanent one, such as whole life or universal life insurance, without going through the underwriting process again.

 This means that the policyholder can lock in their current health status and premiums and continue to be covered for the rest of their life, even if their health changes.

-Convertible term life insurance policies typically have a conversion option built into the policy, which allows the policyholder to exercise the conversion option at any time during the term of the policy.
+Convertible term life insurance policies typically have a conversion option built into the policy, allowing the policyholder to exercise the conversion option at any time during the policy term.

-Some policies may have restrictions on when the conversion option can be exercised, such as a minimum age requirement or a maximum number of years that have passed since the policy was issued.
+Some policies may restrict when the conversion option can be exercised, such as a minimum age requirement or a maximum number of years that have passed since the policy was issued.

 It is important to carefully review the terms and conditions of a convertible term life insurance policy before purchasing one to understand the conversion options and any restrictions that may apply.